-We have incurred an accumulated deficit of \$93.0 million at March 31, 2007.
-At March 31, 2007, we had \$14.7 million in cash, cash equivalents and short-term investments.
-Our results of operations may vary significantly from quarter to quarter depending on, among other factors, the results of our sales efforts, demand for our products by patients and consumers, inventory levels of our products at wholesalers, timing of expiration of our products, future credit memoranda to be issued under our credit memoranda return policy, the availability of finished goods from our sole-source manufacturers, the timing of certain expenses, the acquisition of marketed products and the establishment of strategic alliances and collaborative arrangements.
+We have incurred an accumulated deficit of \$94.7 million at June 30, 2007.
+At June 30, 2007, we had \$14.1 million in cash, cash equivalents and short-term investments.
+Our results of operations may vary significantly from quarter to quarter depending on, among other factors, demand for our products by patients and consumers, inventory levels of our products at wholesalers and CuraScript, timing of expiration of our products, future credit memoranda to be issued under our credit memoranda return policy, the availability of finished goods from our sole-source manufacturers, the timing of certain expenses and the establishment of strategic alliances and collaborative arrangements.